resiprocate/resiprocate/reTurn/README.txt

  * getBandwidth() - (SYNC API ONLY) used to retrieve info about the allocation
  * setActiveDestination(destinationIP, destinationPort)
  * clearActiveDestination()
- * bindRequest() - full 3489 not yet supported
+ * bindRequest()
  * send(bufferToSend, bufferSize);
  * sendTo(destinationIP, destinationPort, bufferToSend, bufferSize)
  * receive(bufferToReceiveIn, bufferSize[in/out], senderIPAddress, senderPort)
-   - last 2 args are return args - if receive is non-blocking the this data is returned in callback instead
+   - last 2 args are return args - if receive is non-blocking then this data is returned in callback instead
  * receiveFrom(bufferToReceiveIn, bufferSize[in/out], senderIPAddress, senderPort)
    - in this case last 2 args are input and specify endpoint we want to receive from